 Payment is expected on the date of the program.

 Make checks payble to Earthshine Nature Programs

-Snake Tracks, like Turtle Tracks, is also a wildlife conservation, research and environmental education program that is studying the Timber Rattlesnake.
-Currently, we are following the movements of two wild rattlesnakes with radio telemetry techniques in order to learn more about their natural movements in the deep forests near Earthshine.
-We have named the male snake Utsa'nätï --the Cherokee word for Rattlesnake and the female Zoe.
-We plan to follow them for several years, ending the study in spring of 2015, in order to learn all that we can about their travels and to educate you on the interesting, beautiful and greatly misunderstood life of the Timber rattlesnake.
+Snake Tracks, like Turtle Tracks, is also a wildlife conservation, research and environmental education program that is studying the Timber Rattlesnake and Rat snake.
+Currently, we are following the movements of two wild rattlesnakes and two wild Rat snakes with radio telemetry techniques in order to learn more about their natural movements in the deep forests near Earthshine and Dupone Forest.
+We plan to follow them for several years in order to learn all that we can about their travels and to educate you on the interesting, beautiful and greatly misunderstood life of these special creatures.
 We will bring you updates on their travels on their blog in the form of photos, videos and maps but unlike Turtle Tracks we do not plan to take folks into the field in search of them or reveal their exact locations...for obvious reasons.
 Follow in Snake Tracks on their website.

 Note: If you are a herpetologist, biologist, naturalist or scientist with a genuine interest and a valid reason to visit the rattlesnakes, then there is a possibility that you could accompany Steve into the field on a tracking day.
 Please contact us if you have questions.